ethanp/programming/Notes/Notes on Akka.md

 #### ActorSystem

 * Creates and manages the actors
-* Has a `name` parameter in the constructor, not sure why
+* Has a `name` parameter in the constructor, not sure why, maybe just for logging

 Constructor usage example: